Website: https://www.dcmdraper.com

 What do you expect from writers during the #RevPit revision process, including communication?

 As an experienced teacher, editor, and author, I have become a pro at the ‘sandwich’ method, meaning you can expect me to find a shining moment or skill within your writing for every critique or need for improvement that I identify.
 I also aim to highlight any culturally sensitive content/topics within the story that may need extra care and thoughtfulness.
 As a #RevPit editor, I’ll work with you to set goals that feel actionable and comfortable for us both.
 I work best with written communication (poor memory issues) but am open to an initial Zoom meeting once the edit letter has been sent!
-If any questions or ideas arise as you are revising, I will also be available via email to discuss as needed.
-The end of our work together will include a final reread of the revised manuscript (with emphasis on the new changes) and an editorial discussion of the query package.
+The end of our work together will include an editorial discussion of the query package needed for the showcase.
+Please note: due to my 2026 schedule, I will not be offering a second read-through on the fully revised manuscript.

 What hobbies do you have outside of writing and editing?

-Beyond writing and editing, I love binging shows or playing video games.
-Recently, we watched (and LOVED) the shows Shrinking, Silo, and Love is Blind UK.
+Beyond writing and editing, I love reading, playing video games, binging shows, watching films, or consuming stories any way I can.
+A favorite recent book and film of mine is HAMNET by Maggie O'Farrell (and directed by Chloe Zhao).
+This year, we are most anticipating the new seasons of HOUSE OF THE DRAGON, SHRINKING, and BRIDGERTON!
 Obviously, my taste in television is sort of scattered across the board, but my husband and I love anything that we can connect with and talk about.
-My favorite games include Fortnite (yes, I know - it is a guilty pleasure), Skyrim, and Diablo IV.
+My favorite video games include Fortnite (yes, I know - it is a guilty pleasure), Skyrim, and Diablo IV.
 You can also find me frequently snuggling my Border Collie, Juney, and enjoying very long walks in the nature preserve across the street.